Esther-Omono/conference-ticket-generator/README.md

 ## Acknowledgment

-This project was inspired by and developed as part of the [HNG12 internship](https://hng.tech/internship), a fast-paced bootcamp for learning digital skills.
+This project was inspired by and developed as part of the [HNG12 internship](https://hng.tech/internship), a fast-paced boot-camp for learning digital skills.